borgar/simple-xml/README.md

 - Comments are discarded.
 - Processing instructions are discarded.
-- Namespace prefixes are preserved but otherwise ignored.
+- Namespace prefixes are preserved on every node; full xmlns validation is opt-in via the `ns` parse option.
 - Doctypes are discarded.
 - Nested doctypes are not supported and will cause errors.
 - Nodes have a limited interface.